Axway/streams-open-docs/content/en/docs/install/_index.md

 mysql -h "${DB_HOST}" -P "${DB_PORT}" -u "${DB_USER}" -p -e "GRANT SELECT, INSERT, UPDATE, DELETE ON ${DB_NAME}.* TO ${DB_STREAMS_USER} REQUIRE SSL;"
 ```

 Then you must provide information to the Streams installation.
-You should edit the `values.yaml` file and set the `externalizedMariadb` entry as follow:
+You should edit the `values.yaml` file and set the `externalizedMariadb` entry as follows:

 ```yaml
 externalizedMariadb: